-After the conference, the Principal shall promptly advise the parent or legal guardian in writing of his or her decision.
-The Principal shall advise the parent or legal guardian that if they are not satisfied with the decision and wish to pursue the matter, they must file a written appeal to the Superintendent within 10 business days.
-If not satisfied then they must provide a written appeal to the Board of Education with the District Clerk within 10 business days of the date of the decision, unless they can show extraordinary circumstances precluding them from doing so.
+After the conference, the principal shall promptly advise the caregiver in writing of his or her decision.
+The principal shall advise the caregiver that, if they are not satisfied with the decision and wish to pursue the matter, they must file a written appeal to the superintendent within ten business days.
+If not satisfied then, they must provide a written appeal to the Board of Education with the District Clerk within ten business days of the date of the decision, unless they can show extraordinary circumstances precluding them from doing so.
 Only final decisions of the Board may be appealed to the Commissioner of Education.
 These appeals must be filed within 30 days of the decision.

-b.
 Long Term (more than five days) suspension from school

-When the Superintendent or Board of Education determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student's parent or legal guardian of their right to a fair hearing.
-At the hearing the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf.
-The Superintendent shall personally hear and determine the proceeding or may, in his or her discretion, designate a hearing officer to conduct the hearing.
-The hearing officer shall be authorized to administer oaths, and to issue subpoenas in conjunction with the proceeding before him or her.
+When the superintendent or Board of Education determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student's caregiver of their right to a fair hearing.
+At the hearing, the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf.
+The superintendent shall personally hear and determine the proceeding or may, in his or her discretion, designate a hearing officer to conduct the hearing.
+The hearing officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him or her.
 A record of the hearing shall be maintained, but no stenographic transcript shall be required.
 A tape recording shall be deemed a satisfactory record.
-The hearing officer shall make findings of fact and recommendations, as to the appropriate measure of discipline to the Superintendent.
-The report of the hearing officer shall be advisory only, and the Superintendent may accept all or any part thereof.
+The hearing officer shall make findings of fact and recommendations as to the appropriate measure of discipline to the superintendent.
+The report of the hearing officer shall be advisory only, and the superintendent may accept all or any part thereof.

 An appeal of the decision of the Superintendent may be made to the Board that will make its decision based solely upon the record before it.
-All appeals to the Board must be in writing and submitted to the District Clerk within 30 business days of the date of the Superintendent's decision, unless the parents can show that extraordinary circumstance precluded them from doing so.
+All appeals to the Board must be in writing and submitted to the District Clerk within 30 business days of the date of the Superintendent's decision, unless the caregivers can show that extraordinary circumstances preclude them from doing so.
 The Board may adopt in whole or in part the decision of the Superintendent.
 Final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the decision.

-c.
 Procedure after Long Term suspension